Jeevon/technical-test/README.md

     shop-api: node:16-slim
     shop-client: node:lts-alpine3.15

-The app can be access in `http://localhost:8080`
+The app is accessible on `http://localhost:8080`

 The api is on port 3000: